ivy00johns/pwnagotchi-tools/README.md

 * [wifi]() - 59 variations per word.

 ### Rule Combinations Generation
 Are you interested in what a `.rule` file generates?
-I've include logic to help answer this questions.
+I've include the logic to help answer this questions.

 * In the `config.js` file there are a few variables to help with this process.
 In them you can point to specific `.rule` and `.txt` files to create a list of the results when they are combined.
 By default it uses the `base-word.txt` file that contains the word `password`, and points to the `base64` rule set.
 	```javascript